Check out this simple elephant toothpaste experiment. The kid are going to love it!

 Elephant Toothpaste Experiment Materials

-- 40 volume hair developer
+- 40 volume hydrogen peroxide or hair developer

 - Dry yeast